perrycate/tldr/posts/peak.md

  * Blind people's _visual_ cortex activates up when they "read" braille with their fingertips
     * Skilled braille readers may use 3 fingers to "read" 3 lines at once.
-    * They can detect _much_ more gentle touches to those fingers, but cannot determine which one of the 3 fingers was touched.
+    * They can detect _much_ more gentle touches to those fingers.
  * Older people suffering from age-related farsightedness were able to train their brains to compensate for it.
     * Subjects spent 30 minutes 3x/week for 3 months performing an exercise